 Real estate investing can be capital intensive.
 Sometimes you need money to do more deals or to get your deal to a level that you can make money off of it.
 When you need money, and if you don’t want to go through the typical bank-sourced lending, then you might want to borrow from hard money lenders.
-In this blog post you’ll read about what is the hard money lender process for IN and how you can work within this process to borrow money efficiently.
+In this blog post you’ll read about what is the hard money lender process for Indiana, Arkansas, California and how you can work within this process to borrow money efficiently.

 Step 1.
 Identify Your Need